mmolnar01/feed-app/README.md

-# news-app
+# feed-app
-Repository for the News App
+Repository for the Feed App